nikolaygs/stockpricews/README.md

 # Overview
-The service provides a simplistic RESTFUL API that calculates the maximum profit that could have been realized by trading specif stock in a given time slice.
+The service provides a simplistic RESTFUL API that calculates the maximum profit that could have been realized by trading specific stock in a given historical time slice.

 ### Endpoints
 The service exposes just 1 endpoint: